The most recently limited-time welcome offers on the Delta cards ended on April 1st.

 Delta SkyMiles® Reserve American Express Card

-Earn 70,000 Bonus Miles after you spend $5,000 in purchases on your new Card in your first 6 months of Card Membership.
+AS HIGH AS 100,000 Bonus Miles after you spend $5,000 in purchases on your new Card within the first 6 months of Card Membership.

 This bonus is earned as Delta SkyMiles®.